 Tsai Ming-Liang seems determined to make it the dullest film possible camera shots are long and static and their lack of event infuriating.
 One has no idea at all what the irregular appearances of a series of song numbers choreographed to the songs of Grace Chang (a Chinese equivalent of Shirley Bassey or Dusty Springfield) have to do with the film.
 A credit at the end of the film thanks God that in tough times well always have Grace Chang so one gets the idea that this is meant to form some nostalgic/ironic counterpoint to the rest of the film.

 Tsai Ming-Liang is a director who has gained some reputation among critical/festival audiences.
 All of his films seem to centre around issues of people on the margins of society and the way they fit in.
 Tsai also demonstrates a preference for lack of incident and plot, as well as lengthy shots that go on for minutes at a time, that makes his films a major endurance fest.
 His other works include Rebels of the Neon God (1994), Vive L'Amour (1994), The River (1997), What Time Is It There?
-(2001), Goodbye Dragon Inn (2003), The Wayward Cloud (2005), I Don't Want to Sleep Alone (2006), Visage (2009) and Stray Dogs (2013).
+(2001), Goodbye Dragon Inn (2003), The Wayward Cloud (2005), I Don't Want to Sleep Alone (2006), Visage (2009), Stray Dogs (2013) and Journey to the West (2014).

 The film is set on the first day of the year 2000.
 The Hole was one of a host of international films made to commemorate the millennium commissioned by the French production companies Haut et Court and Le Sept Arte.
 Others included Canadas Last Night (1998), Spains The First Night of My Life/My First Night (1998), Midnight (1998) from Brazil, Belgiums The Wall (1998), the American The Book of Life (1998) and Life on Earth (1998) from Mali.
 Like most of these, the date is no relevance to the story, merely a faddish point of topical interest that the film has chosen to exploit.